Peripheral Arterial Disease

 Endarterectomy.
 This procedure is used when a very short segment of an artery is blocked or severely clogged.
 The surgeon identifies the location of the blockage, then makes an incision over the area and removes the plaque in the artery's inner lining.
 This procedure opens the artery, restoring blood flow.
 It is used most commonly for clogged carotid arteries in the neck and less often for blockages of the leg arteries.

 Bypass.
 If the blockage is extremely long or has become very hard and calcified with time, surgery may be required to bypass the problem area.
-A bypass involves using one of the patients own veins from another part of the body or a synthetic graft to bypass the diseased region of the artery.
+A bypass involves using one of the patient's own veins from another part of the body or a synthetic graft to create a detour around the diseased region of the artery.

 Amputation.
 In rare cases, gangrenous tissue (such as a toe, foot or leg) may have to be removed permanently.